Rodent Exclusion and Sanitation

 - Rodents can live on the spilled and surplus food from bird feeders and pet food.

-Rats require a lot more food and water.
-They also require more shelter.
-When there is a severe infestion of rats,it is usually indicative of a sanitation problem.
+- Rats require a lot more food and water.
+They also need more shelter.
+When there is a severe infestation of rats, it is usually indicative of a sanitation problem.